Night Moves

 So I did, closing my store promptly on time and racing to the bar.
 Walking in, I found Dwane at a round table talking to two girls, who sat with their backs to the large windows that looked out onto the parking lot.
 Introductions were made, another round was ordered, and I settled in to add my part to the drinks and discussion.

 Dwane and I were both engaged in the conversation, facing the girls with the windows behind them.
 By this fortunate arrangement, we could seem attentive while still watching the parking lot over their shoulders.
 As we talked, I would glance at the occasional passerby out of reflex, unconsciously.
 Simply, motion attracts the eye.
+As when you're talking to someone, and someone else walks past, in the distance behind them.
+Identify, dismiss.

 At one point the girls were telling a story, more for each others’ benefit than ours, while Dwane and I pretended to listen.
 Behind them, a motion outside caught my eye.
+Identify— and not dismiss.
 She was a statuesque redhead dressed in black, striding with purpose across the parking lot.
 Exceptionally noticeable; she had an eclectic bohemian style, wearing a black bolero jacket and short skirt, London punk boots, all matched by a hat with a flower over her Irish red hair.

 As we both straightened up imperceptibly, I could sense that Dwane had noticed her too.
 Our eyes widened as we looked knowingly at each other.
 I raised an eyebrow and quietly muttered, “Striking!”
 It was the only word I could think of.
 Dwane smirked in confirmation, and we went back to playing it cool; the girls hadn’t noticed our distraction.